mtulio/mtulio.labs/labs/ocp-aws-scaling/README.md

 oc get pods -n lab-scaling
 ~~~

-> Check if the ClusterAutoscaling triggered the Machine creation through MachineAutoscaling/MachineSet.
+> Check if the Cluster Autoscaler triggered the Machine creation through MachineAutoscaling/MachineSet.

 - Inflate the cluster to 12 pods (medium?)